data-umbrella/data-umbrella.github.io/_posts/2021-12-12-example-of-check-scalar-function-contribution-in-scikit-learn.md

 ### See if tests exists
-Genesis notes:

-Since the tests exist, we know that they are checking that the current validation code behaves "as expected".
-But we are about to update the validation code.
-This means we need to update the tests so it reflects our new expectations.

-These are the new expectations:
-1) check_scalar checks for TypeError and ValueError, so make sure there is a test that will trigger each one
-2) test that the ValueError return message is something like this: "max_iter == 0, must be >= 1"
-3) test that the TyeError message is something like this: "max_iter must be an instance of <class 'numbers.Integral'>....

-At this point, when you run the updated tests, they should fail.
-This is because the new expected behavior clashes with the previous expected behavior.
-For example, you might see something like this:

-AssertError: Regex pattern "max_iter == 0, must be >= 1" does not match "must be a positive integer"

-This means that the assertion error message expected is different from the error message that was actually raised.

-These errors are useful because they give you information about the location of the current validation code.
-The next step is to go to that location, refactor the code so that it uses check_scalar, and then run the tests again.
-This time, since the validation code itself has bee updated, the tests should all pass.

----

 In the file [test_glm.py](https://github.com/scikit-learn/scikit-learn/blob/efa5e3eee5dfa696cc46d462cf20bdf1c95e75cc/sklearn/linear_model/_glm/tests/test_glm.py), I see the following test exists.
 It checks 5 possible inputs, but has only one `ValueError` error message: